 As you’ll most likely need to commute to work up to 5 days a week, then one of the most important things to consider is ensuring your ride is as stress free and comfortable as possible.
 Scooters are some of the easiest bikes to handle, their lightweight frame means they are nimble and easy to move around traffic, getting you from A to B with ease.
 Scooters also have a smaller wheelbase than motorcycles, making them easier to handle at slower speeds.

 If you’re new to riding, the thought of getting on the back of a moped may seem daunting.
 However, not only are mopeds really easy to handle, they are also really comfortable.
 When riding a moped or scooter your body will stay in an upright position, similar to sitting on a chair, which makes riding extremely easy for newcomers.

-Although for some people less power may not seem like a benefit, the smaller 50 and 125cc engines in a scooter makes handling a lot easier - which is great for first time buyers.
-But, 50cc bikes aren’t only perfect if you’re just starting out, the lower power means scooters can reach a top speed of around 30mph, and if you’re travelling around a town or city that’s pretty much the fastest you’ll be looking to go any way.
+Although for some people less power may not seem like a benefit, the smaller 50 and 125cc engines in a scooter make handling a lot easier - which is great for first-time buyers.
+But, 50cc bikes aren’t only perfect if you’re just starting out, the lower power means scooters can reach a top speed of around 30mph, and if you’re travelling around a town or city that’s pretty much the fastest you’ll be looking to go anyway.

 Nipping through city centre traffic can definitely lower the stress of your commute.
 Instead of spending half of your morning in honking traffic, using your scooter to get to work means a much shorter journey time.
 In addition to this, did you know that scooters and motorcycles can legally travel in certain bus lanes?
 If the road sign for the bus lane features a motorcyclist, then you can pop into this lane on your bike to skip the queues.